 Investigations Auto Assigner

-TeamCity can analyse build problems (for example, compilation errors) and test failures, and try to find a committer to blame for the problem using a number of heuristics.
+TeamCity can analyze build problems (for example, compilation errors) and test failures, and try to identify users whose commits potentially led to these problems.

-If necessary, you can delay auto-assignment of investigations.
+If necessary, you can delay the auto-assignment of investigations.

-TeamCity needs time after the build finish to detect flaky tests, and in some cases Investigations Auto Assigner may assign an investigation to a user even if the build fails without any user involvement.
+TeamCity needs time after the build finish to detect flaky tests.
+In some cases, Investigations Auto Assigner may assign an investigation to a user even if the build fails without any user involvement.
 When there are many flaky tests in a project, this may be distracting.

 To prevent this scenario, select Assign: "On second failure" when configuring this build feature.
 Investigations Auto Assigner will delay the assignment until the problem repeats in a build configuration twice in a row (in the default branch).
 This option affects only failed tests and "Exit code" build problems; any compilation errors will be assigned with an investigation right on the first failure.